danapixels/digi-garden/blog/cursor-hotel.md

 # iamafk Progress
 Created June 8th, 2025

-Cursor hotel is an MVP for a project I thought about when I visited Dimden.dev's website.
+iamafk (Old project name: Cursor hotel) is an MVP for a project I thought about when I visited Dimden.dev's website.
 I really enjoyed seeing another cursor on a webpage.
 We communicated by moving our cursor to the Discord link.

 I also had a similar non-verbal experience with Journey and through this project, maybe I can emulate a similar emotion with others.